How can banks save a lot of time in the back office with AI?

 Hyperautomation in construction financing

-AI is particularly worthwhile in areas where the legislator has imposed a large number of legal requirements on institutions.
-Document and information verification in the lending business is a prominent example.
-Today's loan customer demands a fast process that is as hassle-free and traceable as possible.
+AI is particularly worthwhile in areas where legislators have imposed a large number of legal requirements on institutions.
+Document and information verification in the credit business is a prominent example.
+Today's credit customer demands a fast process that is as hassle-free and traceable as possible.
 Sales partners and intermediary platforms also support this.
-But even with a simple construction financing, this is a lofty goal: the complete application often comprises many pages of more or less structured data - personal details, real estate or construction plans and details, work contracts and modernization documents; and this as a letter, mail, fax or as a cell phone photo.
+But even in the case of simple construction financing, this is a lofty goal: the complete application often comprises many pages of more or less structured data personal details, real estate or construction plans and details, contracts for work and modernization documents; and this as a letter, mail, fax or cell phone photo.
 This flood of data spills electronically and as a printout onto the desk or screen of the clerks every day, who have to make a decision on this basis.
 Here, the use of AI can massively increase efficiency.

 Looking for more ideas?
 Please contact us or read more about use cases of AI in banks and financial institutions.

 Photo from juv from Pexels